-Prior to the completion of this offering, we will undertake a corporate reorganization described in the section titled "Corporate Reorganization," pursuant to which Autolus Limited will ultimately become a wholly owned subsidiary of Autolus Holdings (UK) Limited, which in turn will be a wholly owned subsidiary of Autolus Therapeutics Limited.
+We have begun to undertake the corporate reorganization described in the section titled "Corporate Reorganization," pursuant to which Autolus Limited has become a wholly owned subsidiary of Autolus Holdings (UK) Limited, which in turn is now a wholly owned subsidiary of Autolus Therapeutics plc.
 Autolus Therapeutics Limited is a recently formed holding company with nominal assets and liabilities.
-We also intend to form another holding company, Autolus Holdings (UK) Limited.
-Both of these entities are or will be holding companies which have not or will not have conducted any operations prior to this offering other than acquiring the entire issued share capital of Autolus Limited and other actions incidental to their formation, the corporate reorganization and this offering.
+We also have formed another holding company, Autolus Holdings (UK) Limited.
+Both of these entities are holding companies which have not conducted any operations prior to this offering other than acquiring the entire issued share capital of Autolus Limited and other actions incidental to their formation, the corporate reorganization and this offering.

-Prior to the completion of this offering, we intend to re-register Autolus Therapeutics Limited as a public limited company and to change its name from Autolus Therapeutics Limited to Autolus Therapeutics plc.
+On June 18, 2018, we re-registered Autolus Therapeutics Limited as a public limited company and changed our name from Autolus Therapeutics Limited to Autolus Therapeutics plc.

-Unless otherwise indicated or the context otherwise requires, all references in this prospectus to the terms "Autolus Limited," "Autolus Therapeutics Limited," "Autolus Therapeutics plc," "the company," "we," "us" and "our" refer to (i) Autolus Limited and its wholly owned U.S. subsidiary, Autolus Inc., prior to the completion of our corporate reorganization, (ii) Autolus Therapeutics Limited and its subsidiaries after the completion of our corporate reorganization and (iii) Autolus Therapeutics plc and its subsidiaries after the re-registration of Autolus Therapeutics Limited as a public limited company, which is expected to occur prior to the completion of this offering.
+Unless otherwise indicated or the context otherwise requires, all references in this prospectus to the terms "Autolus Limited," "Autolus Therapeutics Limited," "Autolus Therapeutics plc," "the company," "we," "us" and "our" refer to (i) Autolus Limited and its wholly owned U.S. subsidiary, Autolus Inc., prior to the completion of our corporate reorganization, (ii) Autolus Therapeutics Limited and its subsidiaries after the completion of our corporate reorganization and (iii) Autolus Therapeutics plc and its subsidiaries after the re-registration of Autolus Therapeutics Limited as a public limited company.
 See "Corporate Reorganization" for more information.

 We own various trademark registrations and applications, and unregistered trademarks, including Autolus Limited and our corporate logo.
 All other trade names, trademarks and service marks of other companies appearing in this prospectus are the property of their respective holders.
-Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the [®] and [TM] symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the $^{\text{\tiny{IM}}}$ and $^{\text{\tiny{TM}}}$ symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
 We do not intend to use or display other companies' trademarks and trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.